isinaltinkaya/WPSG2022/fstShort.md

 # Reconstructing the site frequency spectrum

-First lets set some filter to remove the worst reads (minMapQ), remove the worst of the bases (minQ), adjust the mapping quality (baq,C), remove sites where less than 8 indivduals have data (minInd).
+First lets set some filter to remove the worst reads (minMapQ), remove the worst of the bases (minQ).

-    FILTERS="-minMapQ 30 -minQ 20 -minInd 8"
+    FILTERS="-minMapQ 30 -minQ 20"

 Lets set some options that means we will calculate genotype likelihoods using the GATK model (gl) and calculate the site allele frequency